 Though I suspect the author would fiercely protest the label, Flight Behavior is a work of speculative fiction, a circumlocution for science fiction that’s used when “serious” writers depart from current reality in their writing.
 In a postscript, Kingsolver describes the elements of the story that are based on established fact and those that are fanciful though entirely possible (based on conversations with climate change experts).
 However it’s characterized, though, this novel is an outstanding piece of work, nearly on a par with Kingsolver’s masterpiece, The Poisonwood Bible.

-This book is one of 39 great popular novels reviewed on this site.
+This book is one of Top 10 great popular novels.

 If your taste runs to genre fiction, check out my posts:

 - Great sci-fi novels reviewed: my top 10

 - My 20 favorite espionage novels

 And you can always find my most popular reviews, and the most recent ones, on the Home Page.